Zeninari/Simple-TCU-Presence-Maker/README.md

 This project bundles **Tesseract OCR**, which is licensed under **Apache License 2.0**.
 The original `LICENSE` file for Tesseract is included in the `Tesseract-OCR/doc/` folder.

-The remainder of this project is Also licensed Under **Apache License 2.0**
+The remainder of this project is also licensed under **Apache License 2.0**

 ---